iainjreid/game-of-life/LOG.md

 Python, and shares a some great syntax bonuses such as `and`/`or`; and ranges are another hugely useful feature that my go to language JavaScript doesn't have, so they're _always_ welcome.

+# Day 4 — March 6th, 2020

+Today was pretty tough, I choose to go with Haskell, and oh my, was it a steep learning curve.

+A few years ago I read a great introductory book on Haskell (that I couldn't recommend more) called "Learn You a Haskel for Great Good".
+At the time I felt as though I was getting a grasp on the syntax and language structure in general, but I failed to put those learnings into practice, and between then and now, it looks as though I'd managed to forget _everything_.